thiswillbeyourgithub/micropython/README.md

 This repo is to keep track of changes needed to reliably get the microphone working on the twatch 2020 V3.

 # Current status
 All current files are in `AUDIO_TEST`.
-There, I have a working script to play wav files on the watch (you can test it with the `recording.wav` file that I found somewhere online), and my plan is to modify the script that is supposed to record until it finally works.
-Both scripts are initially derived from [that repo](https://github.com/miketeachman/micropython-i2s-examples).
+There, I have a working script to play wav files on the watch (you can test it with the `recording.wav` file that I found somewhere online), and my plan is to modify the script that is supposed to record until it finally work.
+Both scripts are derived from [that repo](https://github.com/miketeachman/micropython-i2s-examples).
+They both read and write `mic.wav` file for easy prototyping.

 * **The latest issue is:** the created file is empty of audio: it produces a file called mic.wav but I couldn't play it even on my computer and the hexdump showed it was actually full of 0000s.
 I won't have time to test some more for a bit so please join in!